Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 - Mexico: 2 hostages -

-Mexico's Foreign Minister Alicia Barcena wrote on X, formerly Twitter, that two Mexicans, one man and one woman, had been taken hostage, without giving further details.
+Mexico's Foreign Minister Alicia Barcena wrote on X, formerly Twitter, that two Mexicans, a man and a woman, had been taken hostage, without giving further details.

 - Colombia: 2 hostages -

-Two Colombians who were at the Supernova festival are missing, Israel's ambassador to Colombia said on X, naming them as Ivonne Rubio and Antonio Mesias Montano.
+Two Colombians who were at the Supernova festival are missing, Israel's ambassador to Colombia said on X.

 The Colombian government confirmed that two Colombians were at the rave and said it was trying to help locate them.